Cart 0

 Why Haiti needs our help.

-Haiti is the poorest country in the northern hemisphere; a situation only made worse by the tragic 2010 earthquake and Hurricane Andrew in 2016.
+Haiti is the poorest country in the northern hemisphere; a situation only made worse by gang violence and lack of government leadership that has swept the country.
 Access to clean water, food, and basic services are a daily struggle for the proud and hard-working Haitians.

 public schools are scarce in Haiti.

-Roughly 85% of education is provided through non-governmental organizations.
-Private schools require tuition.
-That's where we come in.
-We work to give as many children as possible their first opportunity to go to school and imagine a better life for themselves.
+Roughly 80% of education is provided through non-governmental organizations.
+Private schools require tuition and that's where we come in.
+We work to give as many children as possible their first opportunity to go to school.
+Our schools serve as safe haven providing a secure environment and offering a sense of normalcy amidst chaos.
+More than ever, education is needed to give students a voice to advocate for their rights and and strive for a better life.

 Haiti in the News